silvioprog/brookframework/README.md

 * ~~`TBrookString` - used to represent a HTML body, POST payload and more.~~ (Done!)
 * ~~`TBrookStringMap` - used to represent HTML fields, query-string parameters and more.~~ (Done!)
 * `TBrookHTTPServer` - event-driven HTTP server that supports to handle many requests and upload/download large files.
 (Documenting/testing ...)
-* `TBrookHTTPRouter` - lightweight high performance HTTP request router.
+* `TBrookHTTPRouter` - lightweight high-performance request router.
 (In progress...)

 Packages: